 Most cats rely more on their ears and nose than their eyes.
 This means that a blind cat can adapt.
 You’ll need to make some allowances for your pet’s condition.

-This means ensuring that your cat has a clear path to their food, water, and litter trays.
-Remove any obstacles that could be in their way, and avoid leaving anything on the floor.
+This means ensuring that your cat has a clear path to her food, water, and litter trays.
+Remove any obstacles that could be in her way, and avoid leaving anything on the floor.

 You’ll also have to be careful not to startle your cat.
-If you sneak up on a bind cat, they may bite or scratch out of panic.
+If you sneak up on a blind cat, she may bite or scratch out of panic.
 Announce your presence to a blind cat before you approach.

 Jangling a set of keys upon entering a room is the easiest way to do this.
-This noise will capture your cat’s attention, so they’ll know you’re nearby.
+This noise will capture your cat’s attention, so she’ll know that you’re nearby.

 Caring for a Deaf Cat

-A cat that loses their hearing will need a little more TLC.
-Cats rely very strongly on their ears.
-With some suitable adjustments, however, a deaf cat can still be perfectly happy.
+A cat that loses her hearing will need a little more TLC.
+Cats rely on their ears.
+With some suitable adjustments, a deaf cat can still be happy and contented.

-The first thing that you’ll notice about a deaf feline is that they sleep very deeply.
-This is because your pet is not remaining aware of their surroundings, ready to react.
+The first thing that you’ll notice about a deaf feline is that she sleeps very deeply.
+This is because your pet is not remaining aware of her surroundings, ready to react.

-If they can’t hear what is happening around them, they won’t know.
-It’s always dangerous to wake up a cat, so leave your pet to their slumber.
+If she can’t hear what is happening around her, then she won’t know.
+It’s always dangerous to wake up a cat, so leave your pet to her slumber.

 If purchasing a white cat from a breeder, ask for the results of their BAER test.
 This is a non-invasive test that all white-furred kittens should undertake to check their hearing.
 If the breeder has not taken the cat for testing, consider reporting them to the ASPCA.